Mary Pope Osborne: Magic Tree House Children's Theatre

 The Magic Tree House brand has taken on other forms.
 A full-scale musical adaptation was created by Will Osborne and Randy Court; Magic Tree House: The Musical, premiered in September 2007.
 Osborne hoped that it would have the same kind of kid and adult appeal as The Lion King or Mary Poppins.
 Based on the Magic Tree House book Christmas in Camelot, the Musical has toured nationally and had a cast album.

 A planetarium show; Magic Tree House: Space Mission, also created by Will Osborne, is produced and presented exclusively at the Morehead Planetarium in Chapel Hill, North Carolina.

 In 2011, Will Osborne collaborated with New Orleans composer Allen Toussaint and Ain't Misbehavin co-creator Murray Horwitz to write A Night in New Orleans, a musical adaptation of Magic Tree House #42: A Good Night for Ghosts about the life of Louis Armstrong.
 The show features an ensemble cast and live jazz band.
 It premiered in 2012 at the New Jersey Performing Arts Center and was shown free to every Newark 4th grade student.Magic Tree House Kids Shows are theatrical adaptations of selected titles in the Magic Tree House series designed specifically for performance by kids.
 To date, children's shows have been created by husband and wife playwright and composer team Randy Courts and Jenny Laird in collaboration with Will Osborne based on the following Magic Tree House books: Dinosaurs Before Dark, The Knight at Dawn, Pirates Past Noon, A Ghost Tale for Christmas Time, A Night in New Orleans, and Stage Fright on a Summer Night, a new children's show based on the life of William Shakespeare premiered at the Orlando Shakespeare Theatre in October 2017.

 Film adaptation

+In 2011, the series was adapted as a Japanese animated fantasy film, Magic Tree House (マジック・ツリーハウス, Majikku Tsurī Hausu).
+The film was directed by Hiroshi Nishikiori and the screenplay, written by Ichiro Okouchi, was based on the Japanese version of the novel series "Magic Tree House".

 In 2016, Lionsgate acquired the film rights with a script by Will Osborne and Jenny Laird.
 The film would primarily contain plot elements from Book #29, Christmas in Camelot.
 As of 2021 no further news about this movie has been reported.